italia/spid-php-lib/README.md

 A basic demo application is provided in the [example/](example/) directory.

-To use it you have two options: directly or from a docker-compose file
+To use it you have two options: either directly or with the supplied [docker-compose](https://docs.docker.com/compose/overview/) file.

+In either case, this screencast shows what you should see if all goes well:

+![img](images/screencast.gif)

 #### Directly

-1. in `example/index.php`:
+1. Configure and install this package

+2. Configure and install the test Identity Provider [spid-testenv2](https://github.com/italia/spid-testenv2)

-  - adapt the base url (`$base`) to your needs (use am IP address or a FQDN that is visible to the IdP)
+3. In `example/index.php` adapt the base url (`$base`) to your needs

-2. in `example/login.php` change the IdP that will be used to login
+4. In `example/login.php` change the IdP that will be used to login

-3. Serve the `example` dir from your preferred webserver
+5. Serve the `example` dir from your preferred webserver

-4. visit https://sp.example.com/metadata.php to get the SP (Service Provider) metadata, then copy these over to the IdP and register the SP
+6. Visit https://sp.example.com/metadata.php to get the SP (Service Provider) metadata, then copy these over to the IdP and register the SP

-5. visit: https://sp.example.com and click `login`.
+7. Visit: https://sp.example.com and click `login`.

-This screencast shows what you should see if all goes well:

-![img](images/screencast.gif)

 #### Using docker-compose

+The supplied [docker-compose](https://docs.docker.com/compose/overview/) file defines and runs a multi-container Docker application that comprises this example and the test Identity Provider [spid-testenv2](https://github.com/italia/spid-testenv2), configured to talk to each other.

+To use it:

-1. copy the `.env.example` file as `.env` and edit to your needs
+1. Copy the `.env.example` file as `.env` and edit to your needs

-2. run `make`
-    this creates the needed certificates and configurations
+2. Run `make` (this creates the needed certificates and configurations)

-3. run `docker-compose up --build`
+3. Run `docker-compose up --build`

+4. Run `make post` (this transfers the metadata between SP and IdP)

+5. Visit: http://localhost:8099/ and click `login`.

+The default value `localhost` for the FQDNs is OK for local tests.
-Check that the FQDN you chose actually resolves.
-This can be achieved by adding a directive in `/etc/hosts` or equivalent
+If you change that, check that the FQDNs resolve.
+This can be achieved by adding a directive in `/etc/hosts` or equivalent.

 ## Troubleshooting